 Alpha-Linolenic Acid – The Pros

 Women with PCOS are more likely to suffer from stress, anxiety, fatigue and sleep disorders.
-A study by Yehuda et al showed that after 3 weeks of supplementing with alpha linolenic acid and linoleic acid (an unsaturated omega 6 fatty acid), their was significantly reduced anxiety, as well as “better appetite, improved mood, better ability to concentrate, less fatigue during the day, better sleep and (improved) ability to organize themselves.”
-This author has also previously shown that a mix of alpha linolenic acid and linoleic acid “improved memory, thermoregulation (temperature regulation) and sleep in humans.”
+A study by Yehuda et al showed that after 3 weeks of supplementing with alpha-linolenic acid and linoleic acid (an unsaturated omega 6 fatty acid), there was significantly reduced anxiety, as well as “better appetite, improved mood, better ability to concentrate, less fatigue during the day, better sleep and (improved) ability to organize themselves.”
+This author has also previously shown that a mix of alpha-linolenic acid and linoleic acid “improved memory, thermoregulation (temperature regulation) and sleep in humans.”

-Women with PCOS are also at an increased risk of heart dis-ease, including further ‘heart attacks’ following their first.
-A study by de Lorgeril et al showed that people with increased ALA in their food plans where less likely to have a second heart attack.
+Women with PCOS are also at an increased risk of heart disease, including further ‘heart attacks’ following their first.
+A study by de Lorgeril showed that people with increased ALA in their food plan were less likely to have a second heart attack.

-It is the affects of isoflavones that are often debated in female health and Polycystic Ovary Syndrome.
-A certain type of isoflavone is known as a phytoestrogen, because they can mimic the effect of oestrogen within the body.
-This is where part of the ‘pro soy, anti soy’ arguments lay.
+It is the effects of isoflavones that are often debated in female health and Polycystic Ovary Syndrome.
+A certain type of isoflavone is known as a phytoestrogen because they can mimic the effect of oestrogen within the body.
+This is where part of the ‘pro-soy, anti-soy’ arguments lay.

-Women with PCOS are often what’s called ‘oestrogen dominant’, which means they have either higher relative or total levels of oestrogen in their body and/or they may be more sensitive to the oestrogen that is present.
+Women with PCOS are often what’s called oestrogen dominant, which means they have either higher relative or total levels of oestrogen in their body and may be more sensitive to the oestrogen that is present.

-Phytoestrogens may attach to the receptor on the cells, which means they can potentially affect our body.
-The argument is this:
+Phytoestrogens can attach to the oestrogen receptors on cells, meaning they can affect how our body functions.
+The question is this: